 Polyetheretherketone (PEEK) is a high-performance, engineering thermoplastic characterized by an unusual combination of properties.
 These properties range from high-temperature performance to mechanical strength and excellent chemical resistance.
 PEEK 3D printing is likely to be a key driver for the use of AM technologies in mass production.

 What are the key characteristics which make PEEK a high-performance plastic?
 What is it made up of?
 Omnexus has created a complete guide containing all the technical information on Polyetheretherketone.
 Here you will be able to explore its key properties and benefits in detail, and learn about popular applications (aerospace, automotive, medical…) and processing conditions for this polymer.
 In this article, we will analyze the latest developments in PEEK additive manufacturing, including all PEEK-based materials available and the systems that can support them.
-To begin, the table below, featured in leading AM market research firm SmarTech Publishing’s 2017 report on Opportunities in Polymer and Plastic 3D Printing, details some of the key applications for PEEK.
+To begin, the table below, featured in SmarTech Publishing’s 2019 report on Opportunities in Polymer and Plastic 3D Printing, details some of the key applications for PEEK.

 High Potential Growth Applications for PAEK Family Powders

 |Load Bearing Orthopedic Implants||Medical||Very high strength to weight ratio, no biocompatibility concerns||Development of competing implant products|

 |Aircraft structural components||Commercial aerospace||Lightweighting advantages versus similarly utilized metal alloys||Numerous competing AM metal alloys for similar components|

 |Automobile Fuel Management Systems||Automotive/Performance Automotive||Excellent fatigue and chemical resistance properties||Cost of printed components|

 Source: SmarTech Publishing